teoxoy/factorio-blueprint-editor/README.md

 # Credits

+Thanks to everyone who submitted bugs on github.

 Thanks to the factorio player GamesDan for finding and reporting a lot of bugs and issues via doorbell.